 2. Good hiking shoes or boots

 Personally, I prefer hiking boots because I stumble a lot when I am tired and kicking a rock can be pain in the… well, foot.
 I own a pair of very old Timberlands, which are still in a good shape and I use them in muddy terrains.
 Recently I bought La Sportiva hiking boots (costed around 130 € with a discount) and I am very happy with their performance.
 I also own Adidas Terrex shoes (around 60 €) for non-demanding terrain.
 If you only buy one, I highly recommend paying attention to Gore-Tex (waterproof) material.

 3. Upper layers

-Sure, this sounds like a broken record, but if you want to be comfortable during hiking you need to dress in layers.
+This will sound like a broken record, but if you want to be comfortable during hiking you need to dress in layers.
 I highly recommend wearing “Dri-Fit” T-shirts that absorb sweat quickly.
 Ideally, take one extra to change at the summit because it is usually windy on the top and you don’t want to catch a cold.
 Also, buy a light windproof jacket which doesn’t take much space.
-In the summer I usually wear Nike, Adidas or similar sweatshirts, or even just sports bras.
+In the summer I usually wear casual sweatshirts, or even just sports bras.
 In colder months I use Craft baselayer – it is very warm and cozy.
-It costs around 40 – 60 € (for delivery in Slovenia, you can get 15 % off with my code ANDA15 via mojsport.si).
+It costs around 40 – 60 € (for delivery in Slovenia, you can get 15 % off with my code ANDA15 at mojsport.si).

 First, take enough water.
 I usually take a simple reused PET bottle because it is also the lightest.
 For hikes, longer than 2 hours, I also take snacks like banana, energy bar or some chocolate protein powder.
 The lighter the better. 😉